Robust Machine Learning for Encrypted Traffic Classification: Related Works

 Liberatore and Levine \cite{liberatore2006inferring} showed the effectiveness of two traffic analysis techniques for the identification of encrypted HTTP streams.
-One is based on a \naive{} Bayes classifier and one on the Jaccard’s coefficient similarity measure.
-They also proposed several methods for actively countering the techniques.
+One is based on a \naive{} Bayes classifier and the other on Jaccard's coefficient similarity measure.
+They also proposed several methods for actively countering these techniques.
 They found these methods to be effective, albeit at the cost of a significant increase in the size of the traffic stream.
 Panchenko \etal \cite{panchenko2011website} showed that a Support Vector Machine (SVM) classifier is able to correctly identify web pages, even when the user used both encryption and anonymization networks such as Tor \cite{tor}.
-Cai \etal \cite{cai2012touching} presented a web page fingerprinting attack and showed that it is able to overcome defenses such as the application-level defenses HTTPOS \cite{luo2011httpos} and randomized pipelining over Tor.
+Cai \etal \cite{cai2012touching} presented a web page fingerprinting attack and showed that it is able to overcome defenses such as the application-level defense HTTPOS \cite{luo2011httpos} and randomized pipelining over Tor.

-Exploiting traffic features for gaining information has been applied not only with the HTTP protocol but also with other protocols.
-For example, Song \etal \cite{DWTX01} showed that some SSH variants are not secure.
-They showed that simple statistical analysis was able to reveal sensitive information such as login passwords.
-Additionally, they showed that advanced statistical analysis on timing information can reveal what users type.
-Another example of a protocol that was shown to be vulnerable is Voice Over IP (VoIP).
-Wright \etal \cite{wright2007language} showed that it is possible to identify spoken phrases by using encrypted VoIP packet length, when variable bit rate (VBR) encoding is used.
-They used a Hidden Markov model that achieved more than 90\% recall and precision.

-Gathering information about the Operating System (OS) or the browser of the user can be useful too.
-Passive sniffing the OS fingerprinting techniques were proposed in \cite{NetRESec,P0f,OS_class}.
-Husak et al. \cite{Husk2016} proposed real-time exact pattern matching for identification of OS or browser of the user based SSL/TLS fingerprinting.
-In this work, the system has to identify the SSL parameters and are not robust to changes in the SSL parameters such as cipher suite parameters.